Drakonis96/plexytrackt/README.md

 - `PLEX_TOKEN` – your Plex authentication token.
 - `TRAKT_ACCESS_TOKEN` – access token for Trakt.
 - `TRAKT_CLIENT_ID` – client ID for your Trakt application.
+- `TRAKT_REFRESH_TOKEN` – refresh token returned when obtaining the access token.
+- `TRAKT_CLIENT_SECRET` – client secret from your Trakt application.

 The application uses `plexapi` version 4.15 or newer (but below 5).